superstreamlabs/memphis.js/README.md

     maxAckTimeMs: 30000, // defaults to 30000
     maxMsgDeliveries: 10, // defaults to 10
     startConsumeFromSequence: 1, // start consuming from a specific sequence. defaults to 1
-    lastMessages: -1 // consume the last N messages, defaults to -1 (all messages in the station) });
+    lastMessages: -1, // consume the last N messages, defaults to -1 (all messages in the station)
+    consumerPartitionKey: "key", // consume by specific partition key.
+Defaults to null });
 ```